newcoder75/drone/README.md

-simple code for a drone
+Simple code for a drone

 # Components for this code: